Greyhash-dev/netra/README.md

 # netra
+NEW (rewrite in c++): https://github.com/Greyhash-dev/netra-cpp

+This project is dead and I won't do any work on it for now at least.

 This game was made for the 150 year party of my school.

 Thanks to Topenga for the artwork and Ilya for the word dataset.